Why do I pay for car insurance?

 To avoid such situations, you need to carry personal injury protection and make sure your liability and bodily injury are at least at the state minimums.

-Some people wonder why some of their premium should go to car insurance agent commissions, and they complain that they feel this increases their premiums.
+Some people wonder why some of their premiums should go to car insurance agent commissions, and they complain that they feel this increases their premiums.

 While it’s true that a portion of the premium does go to pay agent commissions, this is only fair since the agent sold you the policy and it is not as large of a portion as you might think.